Skip to main content

 The results from the Provincial Overdose Cohort help to:

-• Adapt and support overdose response activities
+• Adapt and support unregulated drug poisoning emergency response activities

 • Identify opportunities for intervention and public health messaging